anenadic/data-organisation-spreadsheets/_episodes/03-dates-as-data.md

 ---

 Dates are the scourge of spreadsheets!
 They are the cause of a huge number of problems with misinterpreted data.
+There are several reasons for this and we will cover some of them - however there is no reason why you should not be able to store dates in spreadsheets and do it correctly if you follow a few best practices.

+One of the issues with dates is that they are not stored as we type them - all spreadsheet programs have their internal ways of storing and handling dates and ways to display dates in many different formats.
-When working with data, the goal is to remove, as much as humanly possible, any ambiguity.
-But ambiguity can creep into your dates when there are regional variations (e.g. UK vs. US data formats), or if different software products (e.g., LibreOffice, Microsoft Excel, Gnumeric) are used.
-Ambiguity also arises when spreadsheet programs attempt to "help" you, for example by filling in what it believes is the missing year in the date you expected to only include a day and a month.
+Nothing wrong with that, per se, however ambiguity with data can arise when spreadsheet programs attempt to "help" you, for example by automatically converting data to dates by filling in what it believes is the missing year in the date you expected to only include a day and a month.
+So, ambiguity can creep into your dates when you (intentionally or by mistake) omit a part of a date.
+In addition, ambiguity can occur with regional date variations (e.g. UK vs. US date formats) or if different software products (e.g., LibreOffice, Microsoft Excel, Gnumeric) are used to handle data (each using its own way to resolve ambiguities).

 Additionally, Excel can [turn things that are not dates into dates](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/), for example names or identifiers like MAR1, DEC1, OCT4.
 Recently, scientists had to